dotse/tls-fed-auth/tls-fed-auth.md

 -   entity_id (REQUIRED)

     A URI that uniquely identifies the entity.
-This identifier MUST NOT collide with any other entity_id within the federation or with any other federation that the entity interacts with.
+This identifier MUST NOT collide with any other entity_id within the federation or within any other federation that the entity interacts with.

     -   Data Type: URI
     -   Syntax: A valid URI.